eLearning

 Prosci’s definition of Change Management

-That means when technology projects are launched, they can’t just be sent out there into the ether with the expectation employees know what to do.
+That means when technology projects are launched, they can’t just be sent out into the ether with the expectation that employees know what to do.
 When IT upgrades the time clock system, we don’t just expect people to know about the change and know how to use it, right?

-That’s why for every tech innovation there must be a process in place, a change management process that helps people understand and manage change.
-That often involves a lot of communication and training though some projects involve more.
+That’s why, for every tech innovation, there must be a process in place.
+A change management process that helps people understand and manage change.
+That often involves a lot of communication and training, though some projects involve more.

 Why Change Management Is Important to Technology